-10632(a) Every urban water supplier shall prepare and adopt a water shortage contingency plan as part of its urban water management plan...
+10632(a) Every urban water supplier shall prepare and adopt a water shortage

 1.1 Purpose of the WSCP

 The primary purpose of the Water Shortage Contingency Plan (WSCP) is to comply with the requirements of the California Water Code (CWC) sections, which are described in additional detail in Section 1.2 below.
 Importantly, the District has a civic and legal responsibility to provide for the water-related health and safety needs of the community.
 During a water shortage or a catastrophic interruption of water supplies, the District will take the actions described herein to minimize the interruption in water service to its customers to the extent possible, until normal service can be resumed.
 The WSCP includes an analysis of the contingency plan and sets forth actions, prohibitions, and penalties to be implemented during the various levels of a water shortage or a catastrophic interruption of water supplies to help ensure that the District can provide continuous service to its customers during a severe or extended water shortage in which the District has access to less than 50% of its normal water supply.